ytc8717/PizzaOrderWeb/README.md

 # Pizza Order Website

-A simple pizza order website made with HTML & CSS & Javascript
+A pizza ordering website with HTML, CSS, and JavaScript.